The Au Pair (TV series): Reception

 Anita Singh writing in The Daily Telegraph awarded the show three stars and described it as "the kind of mile-a-minute, OTT thriller in which 25 outlandish things happen in the first episode" and compared the series to the 1990s thriller The Hand That Rocks the Cradle and labelled it "the sort of schlocky mindless fun that makes you binge the lot".

 Ed Power for the i (newspaper) said that the series will "will warm the cockles of cosy crime aficionados" describing it as a "emotionally gory guilty pleasure stumbling into the parlour with a dagger poking, Cluedo-style, out of its back".

+In January 2026, Oonagh Kearney was nominated at the Irish Film & Television Awards for best director.